laitanawe/nextflow-intermediate/_episodes/02-nextflow_scripting.md

 ### String interpolation within the shell block

 In Nextflow, the shell block is an alternative to the script block.
-However, Nextflow variables follow the syntax `!{variable_name}` in order for variable interpolation to occur.
-Anything prefixed with a `$` will then be interpolated as a bash variable.
+However, Nextflow variables follow the syntax `!{variable_name}` in order for variable interpolation to occur in the shell block.
+Also, in the shell block, anything prefixed with a `$` will be interpolated as a bash variable.

 **Note:** You can save the following Nextflow script as strings_shell.nf